 After you finish your time of fasting you may be surprised that there is still more to be done.
 That is why a 3 day fasting and prayer guide wouldn’t help you.
 God is not predictable.
 You may have gone into this time of fasting looking for one answer only to come out with a new plan completely.

 What can you expect after a time of fasting?

 - Unexpected answers

 God will almost certainly re-direct your prayers during the fast.
 You may be frustrated because the answer He gives, or the direction He points you in is not what you set out to find.

 It’s important to let go of the expectations of God.
 His ways are just so much higher than ours.

-I’ve found that I have to be persistent in fasting and praying to get the answer I need… or to beg God to help me understand and embrace the answer He gave.
+I’ve found that I have to be persistent in fasting and praying to get the answers I need.
+Other times, I find myself begging God to help me understand and embrace the answer He gave.

 Let me share an example: